Leyu-Liu/leyu-liu.github.io/_pages/about.md

 I have a deep passion for various aspects of theoretical and computational heterogeneous catalysis, including uncovering reaction mechanisms, establishing structure-performance relationships, and contributing to the rational design of efficient catalysts.
 My current research primarily centers around the theoretical modeling of elementary steps in electrochemical reactions, including the CO<sub>2</sub> reduction reaction (CO<sub>2</sub>RR), hydrogen evolution reaction (HER), and nitrogen reduction reaction (NRR).
 I employ grand-canonical Density Functional Theory (GC-DFT) methods to explore these intricate processes, with a specific emphasis on understanding their electron transfer kinetics under electrochemical conditions.

-Furthermore, I am intrigued by the impact of catalyst restructuring and the interfacial microenvironment (surface coverages, adsorption sites or electrolyte effects) on reaction activity and selectivity.
+Furthermore, I am intrigued by the impact of catalyst restructuring and the interfacial microenvironment (surface coverages or electrolyte effects) on reaction activity and selectivity.
 I utilize constant-potential ab initio molecular dynamics, global optimization algorithms, and chemical bonding analysis to delve into these aspects.

 In addition to my research, I am enthusiastic about the application of machine learning potentials to accelerate ab initio molecular dynamics, especially for realistic modeling of electrochemical interface.